Enable passwordless sign-in with Microsoft Authenticator

 Multiple accounts on iOS

 You can enable passwordless phone sign-in for multiple accounts in Microsoft Authenticator on any supported iOS device.
-Consultants, students, and others with multiple accounts in Azure AD can add each account to Microsoft Authenticator and use passwordless phone sign-in for all of them from the same iOS device.
+Consultants, students, and others with multiple accounts in Microsoft Entra ID can add each account to Microsoft Authenticator and use passwordless phone sign-in for all of them from the same iOS device.

 Previously, admins might not require passwordless sign-in for users with multiple accounts because it requires them to carry more devices for sign-in.
 By removing the limitation of one user sign-in from a device, admins can more confidently encourage users to register passwordless phone sign-in and use it as their default sign-in method.

-The Azure AD accounts can be in the same tenant or different tenants.
+The Microsoft Entra accounts can be in the same tenant or different tenants.
 Guest accounts aren't supported for multiple account sign-ins from one device.

 To use passwordless phone sign-in with Microsoft Authenticator, the following prerequisites must be met:

-Recommended: Azure AD Multi-Factor Authentication, with push notifications allowed as a verification method.
+- Recommended: Microsoft Entra multifactor authentication, with push notifications allowed as a verification method.
 Push notifications to your smartphone or tablet help the Authenticator app to prevent unauthorized access to accounts and stop fraudulent transactions.
 The Authenticator app automatically generates codes when set up to do push notifications.
 A user has a backup sign-in method even if their device doesn't have connectivity.

 - email@example.com and bsandhu@wingtiptoys

-To use passwordless authentication in Azure AD, first enable the combined registration experience, then enable users for the passwordless method.
+To use passwordless authentication in Microsoft Entra ID, first enable the combined registration experience, then enable users for the passwordless method.